-SRC Environmental Analytical Laboratories provides Canadian radon testing kits and analysis for residential and wholesale or large projects.
+SRC Environmental Analytical Laboratories provides Canadian radon analysis for residential and wholesale or large projects.
 Our radon test kits include a long-term test (90-365 days) using an alpha track detector.

 We are an independent laboratory accredited to ISO 17025 standards by the Canadian Association for Laboratory Accreditation (CALA) and the Canadian National Radon Proficiency Program (C-NRPP).

 SRC is working in collaboration with the Lung Association of Saskatchewan to provide homeowners across Canada with easy-to-use radon test kits.
 You can purchase our radon test kit through the Lung Association of Saskatchewan and we will ship the kit to you and analyze your detector once the test is complete.

 That's right - we do the analysis right at our lab in Saskatchewan.
 Many other detectors are sent out of country for analysis (meaning more expensive shipping fees).
 The price of our kit includes the radon detector, shipping to and from our lab within Canada, and the analysis.

 Remember: to receive your radon results, you must register your detector online at homeradontest.ca and record your start and end date.

 In Person: Radon kits can also be picked up at the Lung Association of Saskatchewan in Saskatoon: 2308 Arlington Ave, Saskatoon, SK S7J 3L3